There are three golden rules to having a successful non controlling relationship:

 Warning Signs of Emotional Abuse

 What I’ll be focusing on in this article is emotional abuse, and things get more tricky when it comes to emotions.
 Every couple argues and fights.
-Every couple gives one another abuse at times, but not every relationship is in an abusive relationship.
+Every couple gives one another abuse at times, but not every relationship is in a controlling relationship.

 According to this great article, here are the 21 signs of emotional abuse: